ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 #### Number column

 Nimble will introduce `nimble-table-column-number-text` which formats a numeric field value and displays it as text.
-It will offer sufficient configuration to support use cases 1-4 above.
+It will offer sufficient configuration to support use cases 1-4 above, as well partial support for 5.

 ##### API